aerorahul/lorenz-da/README.md

 lorenz-da
 ========

-The purpose of this project is to test different data assimilation (DA) algorithms, ensemble, variational and hybrid, on simple Lorenz models.
+The purpose of this project is to test different data assimilation (DA) algorithms; ensemble, variational and hybrid, on simple Lorenz models.

-This project is actively being worked on and is hosted on GitHub for educational purposes only.
+This project is hosted on GitHub for educational purposes only.

 Please report bugs or suggestions for improvements.

  <i class="icon-file"></i>**module_Lorenz.py** - contains Lorenz model related functions; e.g. model non-linear integration,  tangent-linear integration and adjoint, plotting model attractor, generating initial conditions, etc.